Friday, August 23, 2013

 During the fifties, Ray-Ban helped redefine glamour.
 It was in 1952 that the brand released another iconic model, the Wayfarer, which became another instant hit among the fashion-forward set.
 Of course, having style icons James Dean and Audrey Hepburn wearing these glasses helped the brand immensely.
 It was also during this decade that Ray-Ban released the Signet and the Caravan as well as its women's line.

-By 1969, Ray-Ban had expanded its product catalogue to 30 models, including those for men, women and children.
-It was during this decade that the brand released the Olympian I and II, Balorama, Meteor and the Laramie.
-Among the celebrities who were caught on and off screen wearing Ray-Ban eyewear were Bob Dylan, Clint Eastwood and Peter Fonda.
+By 1969, Ray-Ban had expanded its product catalog to 30 models, including those for men, women, and children.
+It was during this decade that the brand released the Olympian I and II, Balorama, Meteor, and the Laramie.
+Among the celebrities who were caught on and off screen wearing Ray-Ban eyewear were Bob Dylan, Clint Eastwood, and Peter Fonda.

 By the eighties, there was no questioning the brand's legacy which was further strengthened with Tom Cruise sporting an Aviator in the film “Top Gun” and Michael Jackson donning one when he appeared in the 1984 Grammys.